 What is the Missing and Murdered Indigenous Relatives movement about?

-The missing and murdered movement has risen to the national level and has become known by various acronyms including MMIW, MMIWG, MMIW2S, MMIP and MMIR to name a few.
-Their common goal is to shed light onto the unjust treatment of all Indigenous peoples - whether women, girls, boys, men and Two-Spirit who are often ignored when one goes missing.
-The missing and murdered Indigenous women and girls movement originally surfaced in Canada, but has become recognized as the shared experience across the nation spilling into other border countries where Spanish and European invasions were prevalent.
+The missing and murdered movement has risen to an international level and has become known by various acronyms including MMIW, MMIWG, MMIW2S, MMIP and MMIR to name a few.
+Our common goal is to shed light onto the unjust treatment of all Indigenous peoples - whether women, girls, boys, men and Two-Spirit who are often ignored when one goes missing.
+The missing and murdered Indigenous women and girls movement originally surfaced in Canada, but has become recognized as the shared experience of Indigenous nations across the globe where European invasions were prevalent.